A Survey on Deep Hashing Methods: Deep Supervised Hashing

+In this section, {we review pointwise methods that directly take advantage of label information instead of similarity information.
+Early methods usually add a classification layer to map the hash-like representations into label distributions~\cite{lin2015deep,yang2015supervised,zhang2016efficient,jain2017subic,ma2018multi,zhang2018deep,zhang2019deep}.
+Then the hash codes are enhanced with the standard classification loss in label space.
+Further works include the probabilistic models for better binary optimization~\cite{shen2019embarrassingly}.
+Recent methods usually build the classification loss in the Hamming space instead.
+Specifically, they will generate some central hash codes\footnote{They can be also called target codes.}, each of which is associated with a class label.
+These methods enforce the network outputs to approach their corresponding hash centers with different loss terms, i.e., binary cross-entropy~\cite{yuan2019central}, difference loss~\cite{chen2019hadamard}, polarization loss~\cite{fan} and softmax loss~\cite{hoe2021one} and partial softmax loss~\cite{tu2021partial}.
+These hash centers are mostly produced by Hadamard matrix~\cite{yuan2019central,chen2019hadamard,hoe2021one}, random sampling~\cite{yuan2019central,hoe2021one} as well as adaptive optimization~\cite{tu2021partial}, which achieves better performance compare with the former two manners.}

-\emph{Deep Binary Hashing\cite{lin2015deep}} After pre-training of a convolution neural network on the ImageNet to learn mid-level image representations, DBN adds a latent layer with sigmoid activation, the neurons in which is utilized to learn hash-like representation while fine-tuning with classification loss on the target domain dataset.
-The output in the latent layer is discretized into binary hash codes.
-DBN also emphasizes that the obtained hash codes is for coarse-level search because the quantity of hash codes is limited.
+\emph{Deep Binary Hashing} (DBH)~\cite{lin2015deep}. {After pre-training of a convolution neural network on the ImageNet, DBH adds a latent layer with sigmoid activation}, where the neurons are utilized to learn hash-like representations while fine-tuning with classification loss on the target dataset.
+The outputs of the latent layer are discretized into binary hash codes.
+DBH also emphasizes that the obtained hash codes are for coarse-level search because the {quality} of hash codes is limited.